Painted Sewing Machine Table

 Painting these old sewing tables are a fun little project, so I decided to try something new with this one.

 Many people from our Facebook audience have told me to try Rethunk Junk paint, and so I finally tried it out on this project.
+Here’s how it all went down.

-Supplies for Painting a Sewing Table
+Supplies Used for Painted Sewing Machine Table

 As an Amazon Associate, I earn from qualifying purchases.
 I also may earn from other qualifying purchases with other companies or get free product to review and use.
 All opinions are my own.